Free Guide: How to Security-Harden Kubernetes Against Unknown Unknowns

 1. Rules distributed with Falco: These are relevant for a wide range of Kubernetes platforms.

-2. Rules distributed with the Kubernetes distribution: For example, Elastisys Compliant Kubernetes uses a few images which need special rules with Falco.
+2. Rules distributed with the Kubernetes distribution: For example, Elastisys Welkin uses a few images which need special rules with Falco.

 3. Environment-specific rules: These rules are only relevant for a specific environment.
-For example, in one of our environments the application performs FTP uploads, which is marked as suspicious by the rules distributed with Falco and Elastisys Compliant Kubernetes.
+For example, in one of our environments the application performs FTP uploads, which is marked as suspicious by the rules distributed with Falco and Elastisys Welkin.

 A healthy alerting culture, as described in our previous guide (How to Operate a Secure Kubernetes Platform), is a solid foundation for intrusion detection.
 The team needs to feel empowered to tune the rules to the needs of the individual application and environment.
 Otherwise, Falco will end up “crying wolf” and you won’t get the benefits of intrusion detection.